poundifdef/connectivly/README.md

 Client Secret: secret2
 ```

 The app will listen on `http://localhost:3000`.
-It will automatically generate
+The first time it runs, connectivly
-an API key and example client apps for testing.
+will automatically generate an API key and example client apps for testing.

 ### 2. Add a `/connectivly` endpoint to your app.